 EveryPlate vs. HelloFresh: Customer Service

 EveryPlate features a very detailed FAQ page, which we referred to several times.
 The service also offers a live chat available 24/7 and a telephone number available Monday through Friday throughout the business day.
-To utilize the chat feature, you must select the reason for your question or concern from a bevy of options, such as “tracking and delivery” or “ingredients in my order.”
+To utilize the chat feature, you must select the reason for your question or concern from a bevy of options, such as "delivery area info" and "plan preferences."
 We reached out to customer service using the chat and were connected to a person within about 30 seconds.
 The representative was upbeat and engaging and was quite helpful and responsive.

 We passed along our thoughts about the wasteful small plastic single-use packets, to which the representative replied: “Oh, I see that's a good point indeed.
 And your feedback came at the right time as we are currently undergoing new packaging for a variety of our products!”
 The representative assured us that our feedback would be logged.
 We were very satisfied with the interaction and filled out the feedback survey link that was shared following our communication.